About Us

 Research Assistant

-Ellie is a current UVA graduate student.
-Her clinical and research interests include neurodevelopmental disorders and speech production in children and adolescents.
-In her free time, she enjoys musical theatre, jazz, and trying new foods.
-She also has a German Shepherd puppy named, Zoey.
+Grace is a current UVA graduate student.
+Her clinical and research interests include speech sound disorders and neurodevelopmental disorders.
+In her free time, she enjoys crocheting, playing piano, watching movies, and playing with her two Golden Doodles, Bonnie and Albert.

 Research Assistant